RAM Overclocking Guide / Tutorial

 Standard JEDEC & Oveclocked Voltages :

-SPDis the acronym for Serial Presence Detect.
+SPD is the acronym for Serial Presence Detect.
 SPD chips are now commonly found on the SDRAM DIMM Modules.
 Its job is to store the RAM settings for different frequency and voltages.
-SPD makes it easier for bios to configure the RAM for the system.
+SPD makes it easier for bios to configure RAM for the system.
 Apart from the JEDEC standard profiles SPD also contains EPP or XMP profiles.
 EPP is Enhanced Performance Profile which can be read by some Nvidia and AMD chipsets and configures the RAM according to it.
 If not supported then BIOS just loads the default configuration.
-EPP is present on RAM modules which are market as “SLI ready” or “Crossfire ready” which just a marketing thing then any thing else.
+EPP is present on RAM modules which are marketed as “SLI ready” or “Crossfire ready” which is just a marketing thing then any thing else.
 If the Motherboard cannot read EPP it does not mean that the RAM cannot be configured as per the EPP.
-In this case we just have to configure it manually which i’ll talk about in upcoming post.
-XMP is Intel’s substitute for XMP which is short for eXtreme Memory Profile.
-XMP is supported by intel chipsets like X48 , X58 , etc… .
-The use of EPP/XMP is just to get the RAM self configured for max performance rather then manually doing it from BIOS – if the motherboard supports it.
-Screenshot-1 shows SPD profiles of my RAM which is – 2 modules of Corsair CM2X2048-6400C4DHX.
-My mobo is Asus P5Q Deluxe and my mobo cannot read EPP so i have to manually set it for max performance while playing games like Crysis at max settings.
+In this case we just have to configure it manually.
+XMP is Intel’s substitute for EPP which is short for eXtreme Memory Profile.

 SECTION 6 : How do we do it?